-- 2 Stop VCS on all nodes:

-- # hastop -all

-- 3 If the I/O fencing driver vxfen is already running, stop the I/O fencing driver.
+- 3 To ensure High Availability has stopped cleanly, run gabconfig -a.
+In the output of the commans, check that Port h is not present. - 4 If the I/O fencing driver vxfen is already running, stop the I/O fencing driver.

+'''

 svcadm disable -t vxfen

+'''

-- 4 Make a backup copy of the main.cf file:
+5 Make a backup copy of the main.cf file:

+'''

-- # cd /etc/VRTSvcs/conf/config
+cd /etc/VRTSvcs/conf/config

-- # cp main.cf main.orig
+cp main.cf main.orig

+'''

-5 On one node, use vi or another text editor to edit the main.cf file.
+6 On one node, use vi or another text editor to edit the main.cf file.
 To modify the list of cluster attributes, add the UseFence attribute and assign its value as SCSI3.

 '''

 cluster clus1(

 UserNames = { admin = "cDRpdxPmHpzS." }

 Administrators = { admin }

 HacliUserLevel = COMMANDROOT

 CounterInterval = 5

 UseFence = SCSI3

-)

 '''